 University’s Music Business program, and, on the more extreme side of

 singing, is also the front man for a Nashville progressive metal group

 called Invicta.
 A typical evening will find Michael glued to his

 computer, or singing in some form or fashion.
-He is a member of the 2013 Nashville Singers concert venue task force.
+He serves the chorus as a member of the Music Evaluation Committee.

 has been I have involved with singing groups for all of his adult